 The work is always always always more important.

 "Talent" is a word used most often to mean one of two things.
 By people who have no earthly conceptual grasp of how much work it takes to be good in the arts, it is used as a misnomer instead of "skilled."
 People just think the magical fairies came and made artists good at their shit by sprinkling them with inspiration pixie dust and leprechaun burps, and work had nothing to do with it.
 Artists get called "talented" as a way of forgetting the thousands and thousands of hours those artists have spent practicing, rehearsing, and building their skills.
 Idina Menzel is called "wickedly talented" but it's more accurate to say that she's wickedly hard working and wickedly trained.
 (Maybe she did all her voice coaching under the pseudonym Adele Dazeem?)
 Vaslav Nijinsky may have had talent, but he also started dancing right after he learned to walk and was in St. Petersburg's Imperial Ballet School at the age most of us were learning what a noun is.

-"I just sat down and fired off the Great American Novel!"
-Freeze frame high five!
+"I just sat down and fired off the Great American Novel!
+I gotz TALENT!"

 And there's nothing wrong with chimerical fantasies.
-It's fun to imagine shocked faces of disbelief in all those around them when they first tentatively offer up their art to someone In The Know™. ("My GOD!
+It's fun to imagine shocked faces of disbelief in all those around them when they first tentatively offer up their art to someone In The Know™. ("Mr. Creative Writer Teacher....will you read my story....um...please."
+"My GOD!
 How can one person be So.
 Damned.
 Good?
 This writing...
 It's as if Shakespeare, Faulkner, and Toni Morrison had a threesome....genetically....and you were the result.")
-They want to be prodigies.

 But that's just not how life works for 99.999% of us.

 I too want a swell of music and Ben Kingsley to turn dramatically when I'm writing.